Storyline 360 Accessibility Conformance Report

 Not Applicable

-Storyline 360 does not require learners to enter information.
+Storyline 360 does not include built-in mechanisms that require learners to re-enter the same information within a course.

 4.1.1 Parsing (Level A)